datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 To then select the third element, you can extend the same call with another pair of brackets, this time with the index 2, like this.
 Basically you're selecting the row, and then from that row do another selection.

 There's also an alternative way of subsetting, using single square brackets and a comma.
 This call returns the exact same value as before.
-The value before the comma specifies the row, the value after the column specifies the comma.
+The value before the comma specifies the row, the value after the comma specifies the column.
 The intersection of the rows and columns you specified, are returned.

-Once you get used to it, this syntax is more intuitive and opens more possibilities.
+Once you get used to it, this syntax is more intuitive and opens up more possibilities.
 Suppose you want to select the height and weight of the second and third family member.
 You want both rows, so you put in a colon before the comma.
 You only want the second and third column, so you put in the indices 1 to 3 after the comma.
 Remember that the third index is not included here.
 The intersection gives us a 2D array with 2 rows and 2 columns:

 Similarly, you can select the weight of all family members like this: you only want the second row, so put 1 before the comma.
 You want all columns, so you use a colon after the comma.
 The intersection gives us the entire second row.